zacharlie/spatial-dbstack/README.md

 - PostgREST (with swagger ui, exposes everything in the publish schema)
 - PGAdmin (easy access to db via web UI without exposing the db port publicly)
 - Uptime Kuma (personal uptime robot)
-- pg_featureserv (OGC features API for everything in the publish schema)
+- pg_featureserv (OGC features/ WFS3 API for everything in the publish schema)
 - pg_tileeserv (Vector tiles for everything in the publish schema)
 - Grafana (with prometheus and loki)
 - Filebrowser (for file uploads and management)